IzaanQaiser/thinkback-ai/readme.md

  # thinkback

+ note: this repository needs to be cleaned fully. it is a mess right now

 This repo follows my **Ideas-to-Apps** system to turn ideas into full MVPs using ChatGPT as co-founder and CTO.

 ## Key Docs